scipy-conference/scipy-conference/manual/program/proposal_guidelines.rst

 Successful proposals in the past sometimes include a rough outline of what their talk will cover, if/how live demos will be used, and how their project/work fit in the ecosystem of tools in the scientific Python stack.

+**Notes**
+The notes section of the CFP will not be made public like the abstract and description are.
+Use the notes section to include miscellaneous information that you think may be helpful to reviewers, or to make a note about how you expect your project to change between the time of submission and SciPy.

 **Format**

 You must choose whether to submit as a talk or a poster.
 Talks that are not selected will automatically be considered for a poster slot.
 Please note that a virtual-only poster is possible.